Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Bounds on multiple pairwise divergences: Assouad's method

 \subsection{Multinomial estimation under local privacy}

-For our first illustrative application of Theorem~\ref{theorem:sequential-interactive}, we return to the original motivation for studying local privacy~\cite{Warner65}: avoiding answer bias in surveys.
+For our first application of Theorem~\ref{theorem:sequential-interactive}, we return to the original motivation for local privacy~\cite{Warner65}: avoiding survey answer bias.
 Consider the probability simplex

-Any vector $\optvar \in \simplex_d$ specifies a multinomial random variable taking $d$ states, in particular with probabilities \mbox{$\statprob_\optvar(\statrv = j) = \optvar_j$} \mbox{for $j \in \{1, \ldots, d\}$.} Given a sample from this distribution, our goal is to estimate the probability vector $\optvar$. \citet{Warner65} studied the Bernoulli variant of this problem (corresponding to the special case $d = 2$), and proposed a simple privacy-preserving mechanism known as \emph{randomized response}: for a given survey question, respondents provide a truthful answer with probability $p > 1/2$ and a lie with probability $1 - p$.
-Here we study the minimax rates of multinomial estimation under $\diffp$-local differential privacy~\eqref{eqn:local-privacy}.
+Any vector $\optvar \in \simplex_d$ specifies a multinomial random variable taking $d$ states, in particular with probabilities \mbox{$\statprob_\optvar(\statrv = j) = \optvar_j$} \mbox{for $j \in \{1, \ldots, d\}$.} Given a sample from this distribution, our goal is to estimate the probability vector $\optvar$. \citet{Warner65} studied the Bernoulli variant of this problem (corresponding to $d = 2$), proposing a mechanism known as \emph{randomized response}: for a given survey question, respondents answer truthfully with probability $p > 1/2$ and lie with probability $1 - p$.
+Here we show that an extension of this mechanism is optimal for $\diffp$-locally differentially private multinomial estimation.